 CSUN Students Interested in the Fulbright Program

 Fulbright awards are given to undergraduate and graduate students looking to expand their knowledge base or research into international dimensions.

 The International and Exchange Student Center (IESC) is available to assist you with the application process and your questions and concerns.
-For questions and further information, you may contact Marta Lopez.
+For questions and further information, you may contact Rebecca Spector.
 In addition, the National Fulbright U.S. Student Program provides you with an abundance of information regarding program offerings as well as opportunities to connect with the program alumni.

 Fulbright U.S. Student Grant